-6 On a more detailed level there is a hierarchy between the traditionally universities and the prestigeous institutes of technology, where The Royal Institute of Technology in Stockholm occupies correlated to the variation in credentials.
+counterparts at the university colleges.6 The social hierarchy is to a large extent correlated to the variation in credentials.
 Some interesting exceptions are MS in mechanics and MS in land-surveying, which are characterised by a larger proportion of students of high social origin than students with good credentials.
 Another important dimension is the educational background of the students, where it is obvious that the natural science programme and the technology programme prepare for different educational trajectories.
 Certain education programmes and courses in natural science (biology, chemistry, other) have the highest proportion of students with a degree from upper secondary education in natural science (over 50 %), followed by teacher education (45-50 %), while the BS-programmes in engineering have the lowest figures, well below 10 %.
 The MS-programmes differ from over 50 % at Chemistry and Physics, over Architecture (ca 45 %) and Industrial economy and management (40%), to Mechanics and Energy (20%).
 The proportion of students who have attended the natural science programme at upper secondary school is negatively correlated to the proportion who took technology programmes.
 For example, among BS-programmes, around 90 % have a background at the technology programmes in the upper secondary school.